Use this simple hack to build a healthy plate at every meal, that will fill you up and provide ample nutrients.

 - Healthy fats help keep you satiated, allow you to absorb certain vitamins, and play an important role in our health, especially cardiovascular and hormonal health.
 So, don’t be scared of fat, just choose the healthy kinds.

 - Extra virgin or virgin olive oil, unrefined coconut oil, unrefined avocado oil

 - Full fat coconut milk or coconut butter

 This part of your plate can be filled with animal or plant protein.
-Aim to have animal protein at no more than 1 meal a day.
+Aim to have animal protein 1-2 meals a day.
 Supplement the rest with plant protein.
-Consume red meat sparingly, if at all.

 - When it comes to animal protein, quality is important.
 Always choose organic, grass-fed, pasture-raised, or free range.
 For seafood, choose wild.